Building a table

 Tapering the legs

 The next step was to glue the mortise and tenon joints.
-Basically, these formed two assemblies, one for each end of the table, with two legs attached with a rail, and two short pieces of wood sticking out to attach the other rails to.
+These formed two assemblies with two legs each and two short pieces of wood sticking out to attach the longer apron rails to.

-I subsequently assembled it with the rails, and drilled the screw holes.
-I clamped the long rails to the assemblies as shown above to make sure the rails were securely pushed into the legs.
-I didn't have clamps long enough to just clamp end to end, so I clamped a small block to the rails, and then clamped to that block to push the rail into the leg.
-This limited the amount of force I could apply with the clamp, but I didn't need that much - just enough to make sure it was securely in while I drilled the screw holes.
-The assembly, when screwed together looked like this:
+I then assembled it with the rails, and drilled the screw holes.
+I clamped the long rails to the assemblies as shown here to make sure the rails were securely pushed into the legs.
+I didn't have clamps long enough to clamp end to end, so I clamped a small block to the rails, and then clamped to that block to push the rail into the leg.
+This limited the amount of force I could apply, but I didn't need that much - just enough to make sure it was securely in while I drilled the screw holes.

 And a last step was to glue a ledge to the inside of the end apron rails.
 The table top is screwed on through this ledge from the bottom.
 I drilled six holes in this ledge so I could hold the top well enough to restrain it from warping over time.